Home Compare BBY.L vs GBF.DE

 Balfour Beatty vs Bilfinger: Which Stock Looks Stronger in 2026?

-Balfour Beatty holds the cleaner structural position, with the lead spread across growth and stability.
+Balfour Beatty holds the cleaner structural position, with stability as the main driver and profitability adding further support.
 Bilfinger SE does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Balfour Beatty is in better shape — its trend is intact while Bilfinger SE's trend has broken down.
 That puts structure and market broadly in agreement — Balfour Beatty's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.